NATIVE AMERICAN DREAM CATCHERS

 * The Hoop, traditionally in the shape of teardrop, is now more usually circular and represents the Sacred Circle of Life

 * The Web represents the spider’s web to catch the dreams.

 * The Feathers are the path the good dreams follow to reach the sleeper

-* Beads and Gem Stones in the web.
-A single bead represents the spider; several beads represent trapped dreams.
+* Beads or Gem Stones in the web - a single bead represents the spider; several beads represent the trapped dreams.

 Click on an image for more information and to place an order